Reverse Mortgages

 Loan counseling

 The federal government should provide sufficient funding to pay for required HECM counseling.
-HUD should ensure that this counseling is high-quality.
+HUD should ensure that this counseling is of high quality.
 It should monitor and evaluate the housing counseling protocols.

 Foreclosure mitigation counseling should be adequately funded and available to those who might benefit.
 HUD should consider extending the repayment plan timeframe for borrowers who can become current if given a longer repayment period.